 The mission of the Master of Public Administration (MPA) program is to offer graduates the knowledge of values, roles, skills, and practices that will help them become competent professionals capable of ethical, intelligent, inclusive, and creative leadership in public service.
-This program is offered either oncampus or online.
-The description below primaily describes the campus-based program.
-For information regarding the fully online program, please visit gradartsci.villanova.edu and look for the online program in the program list.
+This program is offered either fully on-campus, fully online, or in a hybrid format (multi-modality).